Introduction to Tilicho lake and Thoranga-la Pass Trekking

 For long Trekking for a week or more above 3,000 meters:

-Dear Guest and Travelers to Nepal and other Himalayan destinations, please make sure that you have understood our Terms and conditions, after having read carefully the mutual contract and legal process, which will certainly keep our friendly relation between us for the long term.
+Dear Guests and Travellers to Nepal and other Himalayan destinations, please make sure you have understood our Terms and Conditions after carefully reading the mutual contract and legal process, as this will help maintain our long-term relationship.

-After selecting the trip of your choice from our varied programs and itineraries, the first step in the booking procedure you are requested to fill out our booking form and send it after completion with 20 % as a non-refundable deposit for the entire Nepal Trip.
+After selecting the trip of your choice from our varied programs and itineraries, the first step in the booking process is to complete our booking form and, upon completion, send it along with a 20% non-refundable deposit for the entire Nepal Trip.

-Along with the completed form, you are required to e-mail your passport copy and flight Ticket with all details to us in the Kathmandu office at Team Himalaya (info@teamhimalaya.com).
+Along with the completed form, you are required to email your passport copy and flight Ticket with all details to us at the Team Himalaya Kathmandu office ([email protected]).

-Upon receiving your passport copy and details with the completed booking form Plus your non-refundable deposit, we will proceed and send you a final affirmation receipt with acknowledgment.
+Upon receiving your passport copy and details, along with your completed booking form and non-refundable deposit, we will send you a final confirmation receipt and acknowledgement.

-All deposits are required for selected and chosen trips on per per-person basis, we will inform you by e-mail regarding the direct deposit procedure and details.
+All deposits are required for selected and chosen trips on a per-person basis.
+We will email you with the direct deposit procedure and details.

-As per the booking and Trip money transfer, service charges of respective banks might apply and they should be paid at the time of deposit.
+As per the booking and Trip money transfer, service charges of the respective banks may apply and should be paid at the time of deposit.

-We accept Visa or MasterCard only with a 4% surcharge added as a processing fee on credit cards and wire Transfers as a service charged by the Banks.
+We accept Visa or MasterCard only, with a 4% processing fee applied to credit cards, and wire transfers are charged by the Banks as a service.

 The Condition for clearing the remaining balance as per the trip booked is as follows:

-The remaining due balance for all Nepal Trips should be paid and cleared upon arrival.
+The remaining balance for all Nepal Trips should be paid and cleared upon arrival.

-The remaining balance for other Himalayan countries like Bhutan, and Tibet, and all multi-country tours needs to be cleared within 35 days prior to your trip departure dates.
+The remaining balance for other Himalayan countries, such as Bhutan and Tibet, as well as for all multi-country tours, must be cleared within 35 days of your trip departure date.

 Team Himalaya Treks & Expeditions (P) Ltd reserves the right to cancel your trip if the full amount is not paid on time.

-In certain circumstances, we will accept your last-hour booking a minimum of a week prior to the tour departure date for all the trips, in this case, full payment is required.
+In certain circumstances, we will accept your last-minute booking at least a week before the tour departure date for all trips; in this case, full payment is required.

 02: How to pay your selected trip deposit: